-The most referees have the problem that in moments of counter attacks, they turn on the wrong side to run back to the other side.
+The most referees have the problem, that in moments of counter attacks, they turn on the wrong side to run back to the other side.
 Why?
 This is a normal reflex to make the first step with the stronger leg.
+Right hander will turn on the right side!

 Referees have to line up like field referees.
 After a whistle, they have to turn around and to sprint down to the court line.
-In this sprint situation, the referees have to look to an imagine game, that means, they have to turn their bodies in direction of the court.
+In this sprint situation, the referee has to look to an imagine game, that means, he has to turn his body in direction of the court.
 In a second step, let the referees lying down, the head in direction of the free throw - and goal area - line, hands on backside.
-Then whistle again and sprint to the other side, view every time to the court centre.
-In these situations, the referee has to fight against their instinct.
+Then whistle again.
+The referee has to sprint to the other side, view every time to the court centre.
+In these situations, the referee has to fight against his normal instinct again.

-Game possibility: Snap - ball.
-The players are only allowed to move sideward's or forewards (like a referee).
-After a whistling signal, both teams have to sprint on the other court side and to play again.
+Game possibility: Group - ball (light team plays the ball between the teammades, the dark team tries to catch the ball).
+The players are only allowed to move sidewards or forewards (like a referee) in a clear area.
+After a whistling signal, both teams have to sprint on the other court side and to play in a specific area again.
 All players have to turn after the signal with the view direction towards the court.

-Contra attack is getting more and more dangerous and therefore it is more and more important, that the referees are moving correctly and have the right angle.
+Contra attack is getting more and more dangerous and therefore it is important, that the referees are moving correctly and have the right angle.
 It is difficult to see pushes etc., if the referee only concern is to run back to the goal line.
-Best position in the must cases is 1-2m behind and in a speed along the sideline or 2-3m away.
+Best position in the must cases is 1 - 2m behind and in a speed along the sideline or 2 - 3 m away.
+Don't forget: the counter attacks starts, when the attacking team has lost the ball......

 2.3.
-Tactical/technical parts in small groups (wing, pivot, 1:1, 2:1, 2:2, 3:3)

-Proposal 1: Wing shots
+Tactical/technical parts in small groups (wing, pivot, 1:1, 2:1, 2:2, 3:3) Proposal 1: Wing shots

-Wing shots from amateurs, like referees, are not so easy and sometimes also dangerous.
+Wing shots from amateurs, like referees, are not easy and sometimes dangerous.
+For this exercises, demonstration teams are prefered or the referees have to act lightly!

 The defence player has to act in the first time absolutely passive with raised up hands.
-The wing players have to take their shots in a normal way first and after some times, they have to provoke defence mistakes themselves.
+The wing players have to take their shots in a normal way first and after some time, they have to provoke defence mistakes themselves.
 They have to link their arms with the defender's arm, they have to provoke falling downs etc. Referees outside have to decide for free throw, 7m, attacker faults or nothing.
-Advise from the lecturer: goal area - referee have to take a clearer distance to the wing player, to observe the whole situation.
+Advise from the lecturer: goal area referee have to take a clearer distance to the wing player, to observe the whole situation.
 Don't follow the ball!
-Follow the legs, the bodies, hands, arms, entering the goal area in combination with the whole playing situation.
-Thee referee is allowed to be surprised in such moments!
-He has also to anticipate!
+But follow the legs, the bodies, hands, arms, entering the goal area in combination with the whole playing situation.
+The referee is not allowed to be surprised in such moments!
+That means, he has to anticipate!

-In the second part, the defence player has to act more aggressive and and with fouls on the attacker's body.
+In the second part, the defence player has to act more aggressive and with fouls on the attacker's body.
 Hitting the ball arm, attacks to the hips and legs to provoke a disbalance, slight body checks, pushing from behind etc. But never in a dangerous way!
-Also in these situations, referees have to observe the actions with support oft he lecturer.
+The referees have to observe this actions with support of the lecturer.